Individual Art Career Development

 Artists are encouraged to explore many art mediums while working in the studios.
 Options specifically include painting, drawing, weaving, pottery, jewelry, fiber arts, writing, music, mixed media, and digital arts.

 Gateway Arts is dedicated to addressing the holistic well-being of all individuals.
-Our clinically trained staff work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
+Our professionally trained staff work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
 Read our Brochure to learn more.